Trans and Queer Training

 For your work.
 For your family and friends.
 For yourself.
 Learn more about transgender and queer issues in our world today.

-The Trans and Queer Training program offers trainings, workshops, and consultations to local and regional organizations on lesbian, gay, bisexual, transgender, queer, and other gender and sexuality topics.
-We aim to create inclusive spaces and to promote education on gender and sexuality in our community.
+We at the Trans and Queer Training program offer trainings, workshops, and consultation to organizations on lesbian, gay, bisexual, transgender, queer, and other gender and sexuality topics.
+We want to help your organization create inclusive spaces and promote education on gender and sexuality in our communities.

 Please contact us at firstname.lastname@example.org for more information.

-We offer trainings on many trans and queer topics.
-Our basic trainings include:
+We offer trainings on many diverse trans and queer topics.
+Some of our most common training topics include:

-In addition to trainings, we also provide consultation services in various fields for focused development.
+In addition to our trainings, we also provide consultation services in various fields for focused development.